How to buy Waves (WAVES) in Australia

 - Hardware wallets are typically considered to be the safest type of cryptocurrency wallet, as they use a physical device to enhance security in a number of ways.
 You can learn more about wallets and compare them with our comprehensive guide.

 Is Waves a good investment?Note that there are inherent risks in cryptocurrency trading because of the speculative nature of the cryptocurrency market, which accounts for the volatility of coin prices.
 Before buying WAVES, consider the following factors:

 - Supply.
 According to the Waves platform, WAVES has a total supply of 100,000,000.

 - The goals of the Waves platform.
-The company behind WAVES hopes to attract companies looking to harness the blockchain for their own purposes, for example, crowdfunding and loyalty programs.
+The company behind WAVES hopes to attract companies looking to harness the blockchain for their own purposes, like crowdfunding and loyalty programs.
 Using the Waves wallet and their supply of WAVES tokens, companies can take advantage of the Waves DEX to exchange, release and mine their own tokens.
 The Waves platform intends to make the blockchain accessible to everyone and remove any hindrances to the development of blockchain applications of any kind.

 - Performance.
-You can study pattern behind the rise and fall of WAVES prices before you decide to purchase the token.
+You can study patterns behind the rise and fall of WAVES prices before you decide to purchase the token.
 However, you should take note that you may not be able to accurately predict future performance based on past performance.